lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 The format flags indicate the following signals received from the host:
 - START: 01
 - STOP: 10
-- RESTART: 11
+- repeated START: 11
-- No START, STOP, or RESTART: 00
+- No START, or STOP: 00

 ### Timing Control Registers